Date of birth: 16 April 1960

 • Left Anfield after six years in summer 2010, stepping into José Mourinho's shoes at Inter.
 Guided his new charges to victory in the Italian Super Cup and FIFA Club World Cup but left following the latter competition in December 2010.

 • Returned to management in November 2012 when he took over at Chelsea for the remainder of the season following Roberto Di Matteo's dismissal.
 In a short but successful stay he led Chelsea to victory in the UEFA Europa League final as well as third place in the Premier League.
-Took on a new challenge in late May 2013 when accepting Napoli's offer to take over from Walter Mazzarri, signing a two-year contract.
+Took on a new challenge in late May 2013 at Napoli, where he won the Coppa Italia in 2014, leaving to take over at Real Madrid the following year.

 ©UEFA.com 1998-2015.
 All rights reserved.